Oceanography (OC)

 Prerequisite: OC 670 with C or better

-OC 675, NUMERICAL MODELING IN OCEAN CIRCULATION, 4 Credits
+OC 675, NUMERICAL MODELING OF OCEAN DYNAMICS, 4 Credits

 Prerequisite: OC 670 with C or better